SolerSoft/Refract/docs/index.md

 <img src="Images/RefractMenu.png" width=500>

-To bring up the menu, press the hardware button on the bottom-right side of the Portrait.
+To bring up the menu, press the bottom hardware button on the side of the Portrait.

 <img src="Images/HardwareButtons.png" width=400>

-The button at the top-right of the menu is **Close Menu** button:
+The button at the top of the menu is the **Close Menu** button:

 <img src="Images/MenuButton.png" width=55>